-Staff-to-student ratios by type of school and concentration of unduplicated students Schools with a student concentration of 55 percent or less Schools with a student concentration of greater than 55 percent Staff-to-student ratio of classified staff providing direct services to students A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.
-Staff-to-student ratio of certificated staff providing direct services to students A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.
+Staff-to-student ratios by type of school and concentration of unduplicated students Schools with a student concentration of 55 percent or less Schools with a student concentration of greater than 55 percent classified staff providing A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.
+A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery. , , A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.
+A response to this prompt is not applicable, because we are a single-school LEA independent DASS school, focused on credit recovery.